NethermindEth/docs/docs/get-started/consensus-clients.md

 Since the JWT secret is simply a 64-character hex value, there are many other ways of generating it, including online resources.
 However, for security reasons, we recommend using OpenSSL.
 :::

+The generated JWT secret can be specified with the `--JsonRpc.JwtSecretFile path/to/jwt.hex` command line option.
+For more configuration options, see [Engine API](../interacting/json-rpc-server.md#engine-api).

 ## Running the consensus client

-This step assumes that you have already [installed](../get-started/installing-nethermind.md) Nethermind, the [consensus client](#choosing-a-consensus-client) of your choice, and, optionally, created the JWT secret.
-If you haven't created the JWT secret, Nethermind will create it on startup at `keystore/jwt-secret` path in its root directory.
+This step assumes that you have already [installed](../get-started/installing-nethermind.md) Nethermind, the [consensus client](#choosing-a-consensus-client) of your choice, and, optionally, created the [JWT secret](#configuring-json-rpc-interface).

 :::info
 As syncing from the scratch can take a very long time on some networks (up to several days), the commands below optionally use [checkpoint sync](https://ethereum.org/en/developers/docs/nodes-and-clients/#checkpoint-sync) to speed up the process.